thoughtspot/thoughtspot.github.io/_admin/system-monitor/monitor-pinboards.md

 ---
-title: [System pinboards]
+title: [System Liveboards]
-summary: "ThoughtSpot provides several Pinboards that help with system monitoring."
+summary: "ThoughtSpot provides several Liveboards that help with system monitoring."
-last_updated: 4/28/2021
+last_updated: 11/05/2021
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

-There are several system monitoring Pinboards in ThoughtSpot that provide answers for system status and resource usage questions.
-The information in these pinboards are updated hourly from internal data sources that collect monitoring statistics.
+There are several system monitoring Liveboards in ThoughtSpot that provide answers for system status and resource usage questions.
+The information in these Liveboards are updated hourly from internal data sources that collect monitoring statistics.

-Only users with administrative privilege can view the monitoring pinboards.
-They are based on [system Worksheets and Views]({{ site.baseurl }}/admin/system-monitor/worksheets.html), which administrators can view, but not modify.
-However, you can create new monitoring Pinboards from these Worksheets and Views.
+Only users with administrative privilege can view the monitoring Liveboards.
+They are based on [system worksheets and views]({{ site.baseurl }}/admin/system-monitor/worksheets.html), which administrators can view, but not modify.
+However, you can create new monitoring Liveboards from these Worksheets and Views.

-## View the system Pinboards
+## View the system Liveboards

-To view these system Pinboards:
+To view these system Liveboards:

-1. Go to the **Pinboards** tab.
+1. Go to the **Liveboards** tab.
 2. Choose **All**.
-3. Enter `System User` in the search field, or search for the Pinboard you would like to view.
-You can also view the User Adoption Pinboard and Performance Tracking Pinboard in the Admin Console.
+3. Enter `System User` in the search field, or search for the Liveboard you would like to view.
+You can also view the User Adoption Liveboard and Performance Tracking Liveboard in the Admin Console.

-## Description of system Pinboards
+## Description of system Liveboards

 <table>
 <colgroup>